The 2021 Regional Telecommunications Review is now completed.

 The 2022-23 Budget delivered a substantial increase in regional communications funding with over $2.2 billion committed to regional communications, including upgrades to NBN’s Fixed Wireless and Fibre networks, and the Better Connectivity Plan for Regional and Rural Australia.
 The Government’s regional telecommunications policy and funding address the issues at the heart of the Regional Telecommunications Review.
 For further information, read the Albanese Government to better connect, inform and empower Australians media release.

 The Regional Telecommunications Review is an opportunity for people living and working in regional, rural and remote areas of Australia to share their views and experiences using telecommunications services in their area.

-The five members appointed to the Committee are: the Hon Luke Hartsuyker (Chair), Ms Sue Middleton, Ms Kristy Sparrow, Professor Hugh Bradlow and Mr Michael Cosgrave.
+The 2021 Committee was announced by the then Minister for Regional Health, Regional Communications and Local Government the Hon Mark Coulton MP on 2 June 2021.
+The Review was held from June to December.
+The five members appointed to the Committee were the Hon Luke Hartsuyker (Chair), Ms Kristy Sparrow (Deputy Chair), Ms Sue Middleton, Professor Hugh Bradlow and Mr Michael Cosgrave.

 Information about past reviews can be found at Regional Telecommunications Review.